 The news is over two years old: Multivitamins found to be a waste of money.
 The bruhaha started when The Annals of Internal Medicine published a damning report concluding that multivitamin supplements are not only ineffective in providing any measurable long-term benefits, but could actually increase risk in some people.
 This is concerning for many of us who took these as an easy way to be healthier, and even add a bit of glow to our skin, but will it change the industry?

-To be sure, interest levels vary largely on whether you purchase supplements or not.
-Obviously if supplements are a part of your regular shopping list, then this study’s strong condemnation of supplements is concerning; the title of the article, “Enough is enough: Stop Wasting Money on Vitamin and Mineral Supplements” leaves little room for interpretation.
+To be sure, interest levels vary depending on whether you purchase supplements or not.
+Obviously, if supplements are a part of your regular shopping list, then this study’s strong condemnation of supplements is concerning; the title of the article, “Enough is enough: Stop Wasting Money on Vitamin and Mineral Supplements” leaves little room for interpretation.
 If you weren’t much of a believer in vitamins and nutritional supplements to start with, you might wonder, who cares?
-It does matter, because it could be the equivalent of, or disturbingly close to fraud on a massive scale.
-Nearly 40% of Americans take multivitamins on a regular basis.
+It does matter because it could be the equivalent of, or disturbingly close to fraud on a massive scale.
+Nearly 40% of Americans take multivitamins regularly.
 In the United States, the FDA does not regulate the majority of multivitamins and dietary supplements as they do with pharmaceutical drugs.
-A poorly regulated, but still multi-billion dollar industry that markets products that have little or no evidence supporting them--this is newsworthy.
+A poorly regulated, but still multi-billion dollar industry that markets products that have little or no evidence supporting them–this is newsworthy.

-The folks over at Sciencebasedmedicine.org look at the population that use multivitamins, and what its appeal is.
+The folks over at Sciencebasedmedicine.org look at the population that uses multivitamins, and what their appeal is.
 Supplement users were typically older, healthier (those with health insurance compared to those without), wealthier, and Caucasian.
-This demographic information is interesting, as is the top three reasons for taking them: "to improve overall health", "to maintain health" and "for bone health" in that order.
-A health conscious set of people taking multivitamins makes sense.
-What’s interesting is that the reasons for taking them are largely non-specific.
-Only bone-health (for which there is a huge gender gap with men apparently not nearly as concerned) comes up as a relatively specific use case in the top 3.
-So the motivation for taking multivitamins seems to be an insurance policy of sorts--in case there’s something to them.
-Confidence among users is high that the products are not harmful, so it seems that they see it as a no-risk but potentially rewarding proposition to use supplements.
+This demographic information is interesting, as are the top three reasons for taking them: “to improve overall health,” “to maintain health” and “for bone health” in that order.
+A health-conscious set of people taking multivitamins makes sense.
+What’s interesting is that the reasons for taking them are mostly non-specific.
+Only bone-health (for which there is a huge gender gap with men not nearly as concerned) comes up as a relatively specific use case in the top 3.
+So the motivation for taking multivitamins seems to be an insurance policy of sorts–in case there’s something to them.
+Confidence among users is high that the products are not harmful.
+It seems that they see it as a no-risk but potentially rewarding proposition to use supplements.

-How sure is science that multivitamins aren’t effective?
+How sure is the science that multivitamins aren’t effective?

 Herein lies a common tactic that many pseudo-scientific practices use to justify themselves.
 Prove that it’s worthless.
 How sure are we that X isn’t effective?
-Barring unusual circumstances it’s going to be inconclusive when you try to disprove efficacy for unspecified benefits.
-The problem is that the onus is on the one making the claim to prove efficacy, and the standard is trials with good sample sizes.
+Barring unusual circumstances, it’s going to be inconclusive when you try to disprove efficacy for unspecified benefits.
+The problem is that the onus is on the one claiming to prove efficacy, and the standard is trials with proper sample sizes.
 So far, multivitamins fail the test for general cases.
 Nutrition science and sport science are notoriously muddled when it comes to clarity of evidence.
-This can readily be seen by contradictory advice over the decades, fad diets, supplements, exercise routines that are endorsed by TV stars one year, and then gone the next.
-These murky areas are also gold mines for alternate or yet to be proven therapies and treatments.
+This confusion can readily be seen by contradictory advice that’s been dispensed over the decades – fad diets, supplements, exercise routines that are endorsed by TV stars one year, and then gone the next.
+These murky areas are also gold mines for alternate or yet-to-be-proven therapies and treatments.

 Surely it can’t just be a scam.
 I see whole sections in drugstore aisles.